jenkins-infra/docker-openvpn/README.md

   * `make init_osx`
   * `make init_linux`
   * `make init_windows` and copy `./utils/easyvpn/easyvpn.exe` at the root of this repository
+* Decrypt the required files as described in [HowTo Decrypt the Certificate Authority Key](#howto-decrypt-the-certificate-authority-key)
 * Revoke actual certificate (even if it is already expired): `./easyvpn revoke vpn.jenkins.io`
 * Generate a new certificate + key, with the server DNS as argument: `./easyvpn request vpn.jenkins.io`